keepcosmos/beanmother/README.md

 #### Customize converter

-You can write your own converter for some reason.
+You can write your own converter if you want to.

 ```java
 public class MyIntegerToStringConverter extends AbstractGenericConverter<Integer, String> {